Social Distancing: How to Stay Grounded While at Home

 C) Chips.
 There are so many healthy chip options so get creative!
 Our current favorites are cassava chips, simple mills crackers, rice crackers, apple chips or organic corn tortilla chips.

 D) Sweet.
-My kids love apples so that tends to be a staple (sometimes with peanut butter) but other good sweet options are a fruit leather, ½ of a healthy protein bar ( I like Perfects Foods Bars or G2G bars.)
+My kids love apples so that tends to be a staple (sometimes with peanut butter) but other good sweet options are a fruit leather, ½ of a healthy protein bar.
 Once a week they can choose a special treat like Annie’s bunnies or gummies so they feel like they are eating like the other kiddos.

 E) Drink.
 WATER is a great option always.
 Kids don’t need any more sugar in their diets, especially when it comes to drinks.
 So skip the fancy Gatorade or sports drinks and stick to water.
 If you child is feeling left out you can make an electrolyte drink at home that tastes amazing with a noon tablet, or I will offer my kiddos homemade kombucha a few days each week to spice things up.